Erick-Bravo/dental-design-ui/beamREADME.md

 Admittedly, I still have trouble when position: absolute is present.
 Sometime display:flex does not work on position absolute and I have major alignment issues.
 -   with the presents of left, right, top, bottom flex ignores the section.
--   had to ditch the
+-   had to ditch the original styles from figma to get it to work

+The next sections after the video will not be position absolute as I think I can get away with just using flexbox.
+I wonder if the senior dev has an opinion on avoiding using position abslolute.

 --------------------------------------------

 Resources to get you started: